lukepinedaa/CMSC-124-Project/README.md

 `selectFile()` - For selecting a file.
 This returns the path of the file.

 `saveFile(code)` - Accepts string as a parameter.
 For saving the user's code to a specific directory.
-This returns `True` if there were no problems while saving.
+This returns the filename if there were no problems while saving.
 It returns `False` if a problem occurred or if the file was not saved.

 ###  Lexical Analyzer